Opening Hours Open 7 days a week

 You can apply for Indefinite Leave to Remain (ILR) as a victim of domestic violence if you are on a spouse/partner visa and your relationship with your UK spouse/partner has broken down irretrievably as a result of incidents of domestic violence and abuse.
-An application for Indefinite Leave to Remain (ILR) as a victim of domestic violence is made online using application form SET (DV) in accordance with eligibility requirements as set out in Appendix Victims of Domestic Abuse of the Immigration Rules.
+An application for Indefinite Leave to Remain (ILR) as a victim of domestic violence is made online using the application form SET (DV) in accordance with eligibility requirements as set out in Appendix Victims of Domestic Abuse of the Immigration Rules.
 The Appendix Victims of Domestic Abuse of the Immigration Rules allows settlement where a person has, or was last granted, permission as a partner on a specified route and the relationship has permanently broken down due to domestic abuse.

-An application for Indefinite Leave to Remain (ILR) as a victim of domestic violence can only be submitted to the Home Office UKVI through standard service as the Home Office UKVI does not offer Priority or Super Priority Service to apply for Indefinite Leave to Remain (ILR) as a victim of domestic violence.
-If you cannot afford to pay the Home Office UKVI fee for the Indefinite Leave to Remain (ILR) application as a victim of domestic violence, you can ask the Home Office UKVI for a fee waiver for your Indefinite Leave to Remain (ILR) application as a victim of domestic violence.
+An application for Indefinite Leave to Remain (ILR) as a victim of domestic violence can only be submitted to the Home Office UKVI through standard service, as the Home Office UKVI does not offer Priority or Super Priority Service to apply for Indefinite Leave to Remain (ILR) as a victim of domestic violence.
+You can ask the Home Office UKVI for a fee waiver for your Indefinite Leave to Remain (ILR) application as a victim of domestic violence, if you cannot afford to pay the Home Office UKVI fee for the Indefinite Leave to Remain (ILR) application as a victim of domestic violence.

-Free Immigration Advice For ILR As A Victim Of Domestic Violence
+Free Immigration Advice for ILR as a Victim of Domestic Violence

 You can apply for a fee waiver for your Indefinite Leave to Remain (ILR) application as a victim of domestic violence.
 You do not have to pay the fee to apply for Indefinite Leave to Remain (ILR) as a victim of domestic violence if you can provide evidence that you: